Hateley is among 10 first-team players whose contracts are up at the end of the campaign.

 "If we get second and get some European football it could be a big difference between whether people stay or go.
 It's inevitable the boys will get attention if you finish second.
 It would be a shame to throw away the position we are in now after the hard work and determination we have shown throughout the season."

-Manager Stuart McCall knew nothing of the Rangers interest other than what he had read in the media, but Ibrox manager Ally McCoist on Friday admitted he was aware of Law's contract situation.
+Manager Stuart McCall knew nothing of the Rangers interest other than what he had read in the media, but Ibrox manager Ally McCoist has admitted he was aware of Law's contract situation.

 "I'm sure there will be lots of clubs south of the border who will be interested in taking him because he's an excellent player, and if he is played in the right role I think he can go on and have an excellent career."